 These oils are produced by Martek Biosciences Corporation and appear to be added to infant formula primarily as a marketing tool designed to convince parents that formula is now ‘as close as ever to breast milk.’
 Substantiating this thesis is a Martek investment promotion from 1996, which reads as follows: ‘Even if [the DHA/ARA blend] has no benefit, we think it would be widely incorporated into formulas, as a marketing tool and to allow companies to promote their formula as ‘closest to human milk’.’

-Furthermore, the Cornucopia Institute has exposed that many manufacturers further violate the Organic Foods Production Act by adding synthetic preservatives (click here to learn more).
+Furthermore, the Cornucopia Institute has exposed that many manufacturers further violate the Organic Foods Production Act by adding synthetic preservatives.
 So even when choosing organic formulas, you may need to dig even a little deeper.
 Here’s a handy guide from the Cornucopia Institute that reveals potential DHA issues across all forms of baby foods and formulas.
 According to this guide, Baby’s Only Organic is the only formula that doesn’t use the Martek’s DHA/ARA blend.
 Instead it uses fatty acids that are derived from egg yolks.
-You can learn more about Baby’s Only Organic DHA/ARA blend here.
+You can learn more about Baby’s Only Organic formula options on their website.